Giddy-Octopuses/HomeAssignment1/README.md

         - created the buttons for each pixel, which would change colour once clicked
         - the Pixel list also gets updated
     - Emma: [branch: loading]
-        - made a stand in picture before loading the actual image.txt
+        - made a stand in picture before loading the actual image.b2img.txt
         - set the filename and the size in the UI (filename is changeable)
         - made the 'load' button work
     - Gabija: